nextgis/nextgisweb_qgis/README.md

 side.
 That's why, NextGIS Web rendering of QGIS styles may differ in the following ways:

--   Blending options won't work. some of them may be implemented in future;
+-   Blending options don't work;
--   Laybels from diffenent layer may overlap;
+-   Labels from diffenent layers may overlap;
+-   Expression-driven SVG markers don't work;
--   Masking won't work at all, as it part of a project, not of a layer.
+-   Masking doesn't work at all, as it part of a project, not of a layer.

 Some rendering features require special handling on QGIS Headless library side and aren't implemented yet: